drnhhl/terragon/README.md

 ```
 Other data backends work with the same principle, check out the [Demos](https://github.com/drnhhl/terragon/tree/main/demo_files).

+## Limitations
+Be aware that depending on the collection the data is not mosaicked.

 ## Contribute
 You found a bug or a data source is missing?
 We encourage you to raise an issue or provide a PR.